Thabo Meeko

-Thabo Piet Meeko is a South African politician who has represented the African National Congress (ANC) in the Free State Provincial Legislature since 2014.
+Thabo Piet Meeko is a South African politician who represented the African National Congress (ANC) in the Free State Provincial Legislature from 2014 until 2024.
 He was first elected to the provincial legislature in the 2014 general election, ranked 15th on the ANC's provincial party list, and he was re-elected in the 2019 general election, ranked 16th.
 During that period he has also served as spokesperson for the ANC's Free State branch.

 In March 2023, Meeko was appointed as Member of the Executive Council (MEC) for Small Business Development, Tourism and Environmental Affairs.
+He left the provincial legislature at the 2024 general election.